slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Be useful, not important.
 It’s not about you.
 It’s about the impact you have on others and the legacy that you leave.'*
 Make sure the other person walks away better for having met you.: add value

+> *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*

 HINT: How to prepare an elevator pitch?
 Personal branding means you are a liar.
 Truth is a better way to talk about ourselves.
 The story we tell about ourselves to other people is dangerous.
 Our self-mythology will seduce us.